Soy egg: Chinese cuisine

-They are typically served with noodles; they are served on a bowl of noodles, in a broth made from their seasoned cooking liquid.
+They are typically served with noodles, in a broth made from their seasoned cooking liquid.
 Soy eggs may be eaten individually as a snack.
 They can also be eaten with steamed rice.
 They are sometimes used as a condiment in congee.

 They can also be used in a traditional Chinese egg dish in which regular eggs, century eggs, and soy eggs are steamed together.
 Soy eggs are also very commonly added as a side dish in Lor mee or Hainanese chicken rice.

 Mauritian cuisine

 Soy egg is known as "dizef roti" in Mauritius (lit. translated as "roasted egg" in English and "roti d'oeuf" or "oeuf roti" in French).
-It is one of the Mauritian dishes influenced by Sino-Mauritians on the island.
+It is one of the Mauritian dishes influenced by Mauritians of Chinese origin.
 The "dizef roti" can be found on the island all year long.
 It can be eaten as noodles toppings, inside bao zi (called "pow" in Mauritius), and as appetizers.
 As appetizers, it is cut into quarters; it is a very popular of snacks on more festive occasions.
 When cooked, the egg yolk is typically completely cooked.

 Another version of the soy egg is the "dizef roti mimosa" (lit. translated as "roasted mimosa egg"), a form of Chinese fusion food, which involves the combination the cooking and preparation techniques of soy eggs and egg mimosa.

 Japanese cuisine

-A similar technique is used in Japan to create soy sauce marinated eggs called Ajitsuke Tamago (味付け玉子), also known as "marinated half-cooked egg", or Ajitama (味玉) or Nitamago (煮玉子), which are traditionally served with ramen as toppings.
+A similar technique is used in Japan to create soy sauce marinated eggs called ajitsuke tamago (味付け玉子), also known as "marinated half-cooked egg", or ajitama (味玉) or nitamago (煮玉子), which are traditionally served with ramen as toppings.
 In Japan, soy eggs are generally used in soups and simple main dishes, but Japanese-American cook Namiko Chen says in a recipe on the soy egg that they are "amazing to enjoy as a side dish or alone as a snack, or included as part of bento.
 You can even add them to your salad or in a sandwich."
-Japanese soy sauce or Shoyu (醤油) is lighter, sweeter, and less salty than most Chinese soy sauces.
-In Japan, eggs are also often marinated in a miso mixture, which, like a soy sauce mixture, gives the whites an umami flavour.
+Japanese soy sauce (shoyu, 醤油) is lighter, sweeter, and less salty than most Chinese soy sauces.
+In Japan, eggs are also often marinated in a miso mixture, which is similar to a soy sauce mixture, giving the whites an umami flavour.